luizamarnet/bigFive-personalityTest/README.md

  If you want to test our trainned model without any installation, you can answer the questionnaire on our web app: [https://testbig5.web.app/](https://testbig5.web.app/en/)

- The code and instructions for criating a similar web app will be provided in the future in another repository.
+The code and instructions for creating a similar web application will be made available in another repository at a later date.